matthjs/CG_competition/README.md

 # CG_competition

-This repository contains my OpenGL submission for the computer graphics competitions.
+This repository contains my OpenGL submission for the competition in the computer graphics course.
 Currently the main things that is added is basic cell shading, which you can enable in the UI alongside the other shaders (note that the gouraud shading does not load any texture data).
 The other addition is adding anisotropic filtering.